-The above shows that building a RAG pipeline upon a sea of unstructured business documents is easy to setup and configure using ADW’s Select-AI-RAG.
-And that doing such then makes that knowledge base query-able by the community of ADW users.
-And that building a tailored application upon that RAG knowledge base is straightforward using the low-code APEX development tool.
+The above shows that building a RAG pipeline upon a sea of unstructured business documents is easy to setup and configure using ADB’s Select AI RAG functionality.
+And that doing such then makes that knowledge base query-able by the community of ADB users.
+And that building a tailored application upon that knowledge base is straightforward using the low-code APEX development tool.